pulsar-edit/package-backend/docs/index.md

 # Package Backend Documentation

-This document introduces the `package-backend` documentation layout and resources, which should hopefully guide you to the most helpful resources.
+This document introduces the `package-backend` documentation layout and resources, which should hopefully guide you to what's most helpful.

 ## For Users

-To contact the maintainers, please contact us on the [Pulsar Discord](https://discord.gg/7aEbB9dGRT), open an [issue](https://github.com/pulsar-edit/package-backend/issues), or start a [discussion](https://github.com/orgs/pulsar-edit/discussions).
+To contact the maintainers, please use the [Pulsar Discord](https://discord.gg/7aEbB9dGRT), open an [issue](https://github.com/pulsar-edit/package-backend/issues), or start a [discussion](https://github.com/orgs/pulsar-edit/discussions).

 The following are some links that may be helpful: